Policy No. 1 - MEMBERSHIP

 H. State Association Not an Agency of NAPPS

 The granting of the designation of Chartered State Association to any state process server association does not create an agency relationship between that association and the National Association of Professional Process Servers.
 All state associations are, and shall remain autonomous entities organized under the laws of their respective states, and are controlled by their members pursuant to their articles of formation and bylaws, and by the policies and decisions made by their respective board of directors.

 I. Approval, Disapproval or Rescission Chartered State Association Designation

-The Board of Directors shall have the sole discretion of approving or disapproving any application submitted for its consideration for Chartered State Association Designation, or rescission of such designation for failure to continue complying with the terms of this policy.
+The Board of Directors shall have the sole discretion of approving or disapproving any application submitted for its consideration for Chartered State Association Designation or any other action the Board deems appropriate, up to and including rescission of such designation for failure to continue complying with the terms of this policy.

 J. Prohibitions Upon Rescission of Chartered State Association Designation.

 Upon rescission of a Chartered State Association designation, the state association shall immediately cease from advertising, or in any other manner indicate, that it is a NAPPS Chartered State Association.
 If the association fails or refuses to comply with this provision, this association may seek injunctive relief, or other remedies at law or equity, in an appropriate court.
 Any such continued act by a member of the board of directors of the state association who is also a NAPPS member may result in disciplinary action under the grievance and arbitration policy of this association.